Special regime for group taxation

-For the PTA to confirm compliance of the transfer pricing method(s) with the terms and conditions set out in the APA, the taxpayer must prepare an annual report.
-The report must be made available to the PTA before the last business day of May in the year following that in which the transactions took place (i.e. when the tax year corresponds to the calendar year).
+For the Portuguese Tax Authority to confirm compliance of the transfer pricing method(s) with the terms and conditions set out in the APA, the taxpayer must prepare an annual report.
+The report must be made available to the Portuguese Tax Authority before the last business day of May in the year following that in which the transactions took place (i.e. when the tax year corresponds to the calendar year).
 Failure to comply invalidates the APA.

 Country-by-country (CbC) reporting